MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 ```

 - The `name` attribute will be the name of your SecurityCheck.
 - The `class` attribute specifies the implementation Java class of the SecurityCheck.
+You need to create this class.
 - Some SecurityChecks can be configured with a list of `property` elements.

 ## SecurityCheck Implementation